dioszedit/flutter-tus-uploader/README.md

 - Upload files to a TUS-compatible server
 - Display upload progress
 - Handle network interruptions gracefully (to be implemented)
-- Dockerized TUS server for easy deployment

 ## Prerequisites

 - Flutter SDK
-- Docker
+- Docker (for running the TUS server)

 ## Setup